ilhangrn/rustynotes.com/content/blog/first.md

 tags=["post", "blog"]
 +++

-No it is my first updated blog post.
+Not a second updated blog post.